Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Introduction/README.md

 # Platform Creation

-Xilinx provides base platforms for Xilinx demo boards to allow for quick out-of-the-box evaluations.
+Xilinx provides base platforms for Xilinx Evaluation Boards to allow for quick out-of-the-box evaluations.
 For additional customization or more in-depth development on Xilinx boards, or to develop on custom board, you may wish to create a fully customized hardware platform.